 There are a number of avenues of communication available to parents at St Elizabeth’s.
-These include the Student Planner and email, as well as face to face meetings and where appropriate, phone calls.
+These include the Student Diary and email, as well as face to face meetings and where appropriate, phone calls.
 Given the requirements of the role of the teacher between 8.15am and 3.20pm, as well as the considerable additional demands outside of school hours (meetings, planning, preparation, marking, reporting, etc), response to communication may not be immediate.
 Every effort will be made to respond to notes, emails and phone calls within 48 hours, if a response is required.
 If a meeting with the teacher is required, advance notice needs to be given so an appropriate meeting time can be arranged.
 If you have any questions or concerns, your child’s teacher should be your first point of contact.
 The teacher will have the best and most current information and understanding of your child in the school context.

 One of the best ways to keep informed to what is happening at St Elizabeth’s is to read the newsletter each week.
 Many people contribute to this newsletter and as a result, it should answer many questions you may have.

 A Queries and Concerns Flowchart has been developed to provide parents with assistance in directing parents where to go to find answers to queries or share particular concerns.

 Please familiarise yourself with your child’s Student Diary.
 This diary serves many functions:

 ‘The Elizabethan’ is sent via email every Tuesday afternoon and covers current happenings at the school.